phber/phber.github.io/_projects/minor-arpeggio.md

 ## Applying the Trick

-I was recently introduced to a "trick" by a teacher at my university, known as the "minor arpeggio secret" or "minor arpeggio trick" (named so by the bassist [Chris West](https://www.youtube.com/watch?v=umdwB1m70es)).
+I was recently introduced to a neat concept by a teacher at my university, known as the "minor arpeggio trick" (or "minor arpeggio secret" by the bassist [Chris West](https://www.youtube.com/watch?v=umdwB1m70es)).
 It can be summarized as following (from Wikipedia):

 >If we can maintain the same tension while plucking twice, 3 times, 4 times that length, etc. the undertone series will unfold downwards, containing the minor triad.
 Similarly, on a wind instrument, if the holes are equally spaced, each successive hole covered will produce the next note in the undertone series.

-For string players, this means that you are able to play a perfect (justly intonated) minor arpeggio if you move your hand position in equal distances without changing the distance between your fingers.
+For string players, this means that you are able to play a perfect (justly intonated) minor arpeggio by moving your hand position in equal distances without changing the distance between your fingers.
+This becomes especially useful for double bassists since they often have to perform shifts with a constant hand frame.

 {% include figure.html center=true width="60%" path="assets/img/arpeggiosecret.jpg" class="img-fluid rounded z-depth-1" %}
  <div class="caption">